karabayse/edabit/README.md

 * Nth Smallest Element
 * Is the object empty?
 * Owofied a sentence
 * Filter out empty arrays
+* Convert year to century